Skip to content

 Prime Minister of Canada Justin Trudeau arrives for the 1st day of a NATO summit in Brussels, Belgium, July 11, 2018.

 Over the past hundred years or so, Canada’s democracy, its economic triumph, and its way of life have been guaranteed by the security apparatus that exists in other parts of the world.
-In large measure, Canada is who it is because other western democracies have done hard things to manage and confront tyrannical/authoritarian entities in far-off places.
-Canadians, because of geography, can afford to smugly ignore this fact, but it true.
+In large measure, Canada is who it is because other Western democracies have done hard things to manage and confront tyrannical/authoritarian entities in far-off places.
+Canadians, because of geography, can afford to ignore this fact smugly, but it’s true.
 It is as true today as it was back in 1942.

-In the future, a modest (nevermind robust) submarine force enables Canada to greatly increase its foreign policy options.
+In the future, a modest (nevermind robust) submarine force will allow Canada to greatly increase its foreign policy options.
 Just as the nuclear submarine is a force multiplier for China that allows it to menace Canada from thousands of miles away, the modern diesel submarine is the answer to neutralize this threat.
 Canada does not need nuclear subs.
 It does not need the twelve diesel subs the Australians just cancelled (for $66 billion!).
-It just needs a force that is large enough to defend our own territorial waters and to support whatever naval expeditionary force we would send to support our allies.
+It just needs a force that is large enough to defend our own territorial waters and to support whatever naval expeditionary force we send to help our allies.

 Right now, if things got real in the Pacific, Canada might be able to send two to three ships to the Pacific for a period of six months.
 This could be extended for perhaps another six months.
 Maybe.
-This is a symbolic effort now, but in ten years as our Halifax-class frigates and aforementioned subs are well beyond the end of their service lives we will not even a symbolic contribution.

-Here’s the bottom line for this first point.
-Modern and effective submarines give Canada the ability to protect is own waters AND project its naval assets beyond Canada’s territorial waters in such a way that any naval contribution will be seen as meaningful and helpful to its allies.
+Modern and effective submarines give Canada the ability to protect its own waters AND project its naval assets beyond Canada’s territorial waters in such a way that any naval contribution will be seen as meaningful and helpful to its allies.

-More importantly, such a projection of force enables Canada to carry weight at whatever tables it is sitting at before, during and after whatever conflict happens in the Pacific or anywhere else in the world.
+More importantly, such a projection of force enables Canada to carry weight at whatever table it is sitting at before, during and after whatever conflict happens in the Pacific or anywhere else in the world.

 As it stands right now, it is fair to say we are not sitting at any of these tables.
 As I see it, we’re not even in the room.